tanthammar/filament-country-select/README.md

-# Filament Country Select
+# Filament Country and Dialling Code Select, Table Column and Filter

-A country select form field, table column and table filter for [Filament](https://filamentphp.com), with flags, translated country names, and optional international dialling codes.
+For [Filament](https://filamentphp.com).
+246 countries, named in 38 languages, with optional flags and optional international dialling codes for building a phone number input.

 The value is always the **ISO 3166-1 alpha-2 country code** (`SE`, `US`, `CA`), never the dialling code.
 A dialling code does not identify a country — the United States and Canada share `+1`, Russia and Kazakhstan share `+7` — so